• Disease Overview

 Causes

-Mutations of the ALAD gene result in deficient levels ofporphobilinogen in the body, with accumulation of ALA, which causes the symptoms associated with ALAD porphyria.
+Variants in the ALAD gene result in deficient levels of porphobilinogen in the body, with accumulation of ALA, which causes the symptoms associated with ALAD porphyria.
+At least 14 different ALAD gene variants have been reported in affected people.

-A variety of different triggers have been identified that can precipitatean acute attack in individuals with ALAD porphyria.
+A variety of different triggers have been identified that can precipitate an acute attack in individuals with ALAD porphyria.
 These triggers include alcohol, certain drugs, physical and psychological stress, infection, fasting (reduced caloric intake) and dehydration.
-The use of estrogen or progesterone is also suspect of triggering an acute attack.
+The use of estrogen or progesterone is also suspected of triggering an acute attack.

 • < Previous section